 Toilet bowls develop discolorations for many reasons that have nothing to do with the quality of the housekeeping.
-In most cases, the toilet ring is the result of hard water conditions together with water standing in a toilet that doesn’t see a lot of use.
+In most cases, the toilet ring results from hard water conditions and water standing in a toilet that doesn’t see a lot of use.

-While there are lots of commercial products out there that promise to remove hard water stains in the toilet, ordinary household pantry items you have already can be just as effective—and much cheaper!—to rid your toilet of the dreaded toilet ring without harsh chemicals.
+While many commercial products out there promise to remove hard water stains in the toilet, ordinary household pantry items you already have can be just as effective—and much cheaper—to rid your toilet of the dreaded toilet ring without harsh chemicals.